zeldaret/Z64Utils/README.md

 # Contributing

 This repository uses the [CSharpier](https://csharpier.com/) code formatter.
 Install it with `dotnet tool install csharpier --version 0.30.6` and run it with `dotnet csharpier .`.

+# Releasing

+To make a new release:

+1. Bump the version number in the csproj.
+2. Create a release and associated tag on GitHub.
+3. GitHub actions will automatically build Z64Utils with `--version-suffix ''` and upload the binaries to the release.